sarabjeetm/machine-learning/README.md

 # machine-learning
-Code to implement machine learning algorithms
+Code to implement machine learning algorithms using Numpy